-Strom Thurmond Lake – McCormick County, South Carolina
+Strom Thurmond Lake – Clarks Hill, South Carolina

 South Carolina | SC Picture Project | McCormick County Photos | Strom Thurmond Lake

-Strom Thurmond Lake, also known as Thurmond Lake and Lake Strom Thurmond, is a large reservoir located in McCormick County and Abbeville County.
-It runs along the South Carolina / Georgia border, offering 1,200 miles of shoreline and numerous recreational opportunities.
+Strom Thurmond Lake, also known as Thurmond Lake and Lake Thurmond, is a large reservoir located in McCormick County and Abbeville County.
+It runs along the South Carolina and Georgia border, offering 1,200 miles of shoreline and numerous recreational opportunities.

 Originally named Clarks Hill Lake (after the SC town of the same name and Revolutionary War hero Elijah Clarke), the dam and reservoir were renamed in 1988 to honor former governor and long-time South Carolina senator, Strom Thurmond.